aarniolaura/aarniolaura.github.io/cmdline_course.md

 ---

 ## Command-line Course
 The aim of this course was to get the hang of a UNIX system and learn basic skills that could be useful in further courses on language technology.
-The main focus was to execute UNIX commands on a command-line and to learn to process text in useful ways (for building a corpus for example).
+The main focus was to execute UNIX commands on a command-line and to learn to process text in useful ways.
 We were also taught how to use regular expressions for various text processing tasks, as well as how to write scripts and a simple program using `makefile`.
 In addition, quite a few other things were worked with, such as installing and running programs, and using version control to facilitate working with projects.
 All in all, it has been a course with quite a lot of content that will surely come in handy later.
 The emphasis has been on gaining practical knowledge, while also learning more about how computers and programs work.